Dialgatrainer02/home-lab/readme.md

 # todo
 1. fix wireguaed tunnel for ipv6
 2. make nginx reverse proxy config for web gui services
-3. link terraform and ansible using inventory.yml
+3. link terraform and ansible using inventory.yml(working need to fix hostvars and laptop)
-4. find buildrr alternaative(felmmarr+recyclarr potential solution)
+4. fix and simplify arrstack role(fix applications, indexers,indexer proxy in felmmarr)
 5. setup and configure shadowsocks proxy
-6. add wireguard-oci to loggin stack securely(mtls or wireguard tunnel)
+6. add wireguard-oci to logging stack securely(mtls or wireguard tunnel)
 7. redo grafana logging stack(helpful names and better configs)
 8. tidy and reformat "legacy" code(remove secret sprawl throughout the project and rotate any keys)
 9. remove expectation about subnet